jundalisay/superb/content/en/research/mohammad/quran/sura-057.md

 due observance.
 So We gave those of them who believed their reward, but many of them are sinful.
-28. O you who believe!
-Fear Allah, and believe in His Messenger: He will give you a double portion of His mercy, and will give you a light by which you walk, and will forgive you.
+28. Muslims,  Fear Allah, and believe in His Messenger: He will give you a double portion of His mercy, and will give you a light by which you walk, and will forgive you.
 Al-